OfficeDev/Microsoft-Teams-Samples/samples/account-linking/csharp/README.md

 You will find the implementation details below.

 This sample will help you
-•	Show you the architecture to build out SSO in Teams
+•	Show you the architecture to build out more seamless authentication by using SSO in Teams
 •	Use this code (if you build in C#)

 ### Scope